Atlantic Cod and Pacific Hake Facts: Northern Cold Water Fish

 The Future for Cod and Hake

 Biologically, the Atlantic cod and the Pacific hake are interesting fish.
 They are also valuable nutritionally.
 Hopefully, both the cod and the hake fisheries will become or remain sustainable.
-A continued and major effort is needed to help the Atlantic cod, however.
+A continued and major effort is needed to help the Atlantic cod.
 I hope this effort is made.

 © 2013 Linda Crampton